Ezequiel-Valencia/Homelab-K8/Ansible/roles/SSO/notes/SSO.md

 With Oauth client knows it can access these resources and what to do with it, but does not tie it back back to a user meanwhile OpenID allows for it to be tied back.
 [Video explaining it](https://youtu.be/t18YB3xDfXI?si=myaM5iJQGOta3WzZ)

+### Bugs

+Make sure docker network has authelia as an aliases for this to work, don't let it be implicitly defined.